-Section 1 - Planning and Implementation Streams 1
+1. Planning and implementation streams 1

 Introduction 1

 Program objectives 1

 Eligibility 1

 Funding streams - objectives and priorities 2

-What will be funded?
-5
+What will be funded 5

-What will not be funded?
-7
+What will not be funded 7

-What applicants will need to contribute 8
+Funding contributions 9

-Project implementation timeframe 9
+Project implementation timeframe 11

-Obligations of successful applicants 10
+Obligations of successful applicants 11

-Assessment process and criteria 10
+Assessment process and criteria 12

-Instructions for completing the application process 11
+Instructions for completing the application process 13

-Section 2 - Significant Open Coast Hazards locations only 12
+2. Significant open coast hazards locations only 14

-Introduction 12
+Introduction 14

-Eligibility 12
+Program objectives 14

-Program objectives
+Eligibility 14

-Funding - objectives and priorities 13
+Funding - objectives and priorities 15

-Funding contributions 13
+Applying outside of the advertised funding round 15

-Applying outside of the advertised funding round 14
+What will be funded 16

-What will be funded?
-14
+What will not be funded 16

-What will not be funded?
-14
+Funding contributions 17

-Project timeframe 15
+Project implementation timeframe 18

-Obligations of successful applicants 15
+Obligations of successful applicants 18

-Assessment process and criteria 16
+Assessment process and criteria 18

-Contacts for assistance 17
+Contacts for assistance 19

-General administration enquiries 17
+General grant administration enquiries 19

-More information 18
+Moi re information 19